jimm/patchmaster/site/index.md

 of a foot switch (or any other MIDI event), an entire MIDI system can be totally reconfigured.

-PatchMaster lets you describe /songs/, which are lists of /patches/ that connect /instruments/.
-Those /connections/ can send program changes, set keyboard splits, transpose, send volume or other controller changes, and let you apply any Ruby code you want to the MIDI stream in real time.
+PatchMaster lets you describe _songs_, which are lists of _patches_ that connect _instruments_.
+Those _connections_ can send program changes, set keyboard splits, transpose, send volume or other controller changes, and let you apply any Ruby code you want to the MIDI stream in real time.

-/Song lists/ let you organize songs into set lists for live performance or in the studio.
+_Song lists_ let you organize songs into set lists for live performance or in the studio.

-Any incoming MIDI message can /trigger/ an action such as moving to the next or previous patch or song.
+Any incoming MIDI message can _trigger_ an action such as moving to the next or previous patch or song.
 For example, you can tell PatchMaster to move forward or backward based on controller values coming from foot switches or an instrument's buttons.

-Any array of MIDI bytes can be stored as a named /message/ which can be sent via a trigger, a key press, or from any filter.
+Any array of MIDI bytes can be stored as a named _message_ which can be sent via a trigger, a key press, or from any filter.

 A software panic button turns off any stuck notes.